libgdx/gdx-box2d/README.md

 ## Java 8
 The project needs java 8 language features to build.
 However, it doesn't use any java 8 APIs and is therefor still safe to use with mobiVM.

+## Deviation from box2d
+The following changes have been applied that are more than sole bindings:
+- On initialization a custom routine for assertion handling gets installed.
+This will throw the assertion as an `Box2DAssertionError`.
+    The behaviour can be overwritten with `b2SetAssertFcn`, see the box2d docs for more infos.

 ## Supported OS

 Windows: